scriptin/topokanji/README.md

 Final lists can be found in [`lists` directory](lists).
 Lists are only differ in order of kanji.
 Each file contains kanji, grouped by 10 per line, starting from simplest.

 You can use them to build an [Anki][] deck or just as a guidance.
+There are few options:

-- Use `aozora.txt` if you're learning Japanese language primarily to be able to read Japanese novels.
+- `aozora.txt` - if you're learning Japanese language primarily to be able to read Japanese novels.
+- `twitter.txt` - if you want to chat with your friends from Japan.
-- Use `wikipedia.txt` if your goal is to be able to read documents in Japanese.
+- `wikipedia.txt` - if your goal is to be able to read documents in Japanese.

 I'm planning to build more lists later.